Clinical Laboratory Science (BA)

 - Professional lab experience through a 12-month clinical placement

-- Plenty of ways to get involved on campus, including health professions-related clubs and organizations, such as the American Chemical Society
+- Plenty of on-campus, health professions-related clubs and organizations, such as the American Chemical Society

 - Strong industry partnerships across the region

 The final aspect of your clinical laboratory science education is a 12-month clinical training placement at a local healthcare facility.
-As you rotate through different labs, you will interact with lab professionals and medical practitioners — and develop valuable skills and professional relationships along the way.
+As you rotate through different labs, you’ll interact with lab professionals and medical practitioners — and develop valuable skills and professional relationships along the way.

-All partner clinical sites are fully accredited and house NAACLS-accredited clinical laboratory scientist programs; they include:
+All partner clinical sites are fully accredited and house National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)-accredited clinical laboratory scientist programs; they include:

 - Augusta Health in Fishersville